All Products

 Resource Type

 By default, Public Resources is selected.
 If you want to use dedicated resources to deploy a service, you can use EAS resource groups or resource quotas.
-For more information about how to purchase resource groups and create resource quotas, see Work with dedicated resource groups and Lingjun resource quotas.
+For more information about how to purchase resource groups and create resource quotas, see Work with EAS resource groups and Lingjun resource quotas.

 Note